amr15/examples/README.md

   *  UMIs (transcripts) whose barcodes differ by one basepair are merged together when counting umis/gene
 * *Please See drop-seq tools for explanation of various functions in the actual script*

-## Step2: Downstream Analysis using Seurat Package in R & Python (Seaborn) for heatmap visualization
+## Step2: Downstream Analysis
-All functions can be found in `post_processing.R`
+All functions can be found in `post_processing.R`.
+Require: Seurat Package in R & Python (Seaborn) for heatmap visualization

 ### Creating a "seurat object" for downstream analysis and visualizing basic qc metrics